DNR500/cheesecake/README.md

 * **id** - this should be unique.
 * **data** - this is the object that defines the recipe, all the nodes that sit at the same level as the recipeName (and that flow off that part of the tree) can be accessed.
 Ideally you should only read these values and not overwrite them
 * **parent** - this is the parent element to which the element output will be appended.
-Cheesecake will deal with the appending of an element to its parent for you.
+Cheesecake will deal with the appending of an element to its parent for you when items are nested in the json.

 Note: the return value should always be the element you wish to be appended to the parent.